 Gavi is an example of a successful public/private partnership.
 Its work aligns with the goals of Australia’s aid program: contributing to sustainable economic growth and poverty reduction through better health.
 Gavi also uses innovative approaches to generating funding for development, including the International Finance Facility for Immunisation mechanism (IFFIm).
 IFFIm generates funds for Gavi programs through issuing bonds on capital markets.

 The Global Fund to Fight AIDS, Tuberculosis (TB) and Malaria (Global Fund) is a partnership between governments, civil society, the private sector and people affected by the diseases to accelerate the end of AIDS, TB and malaria as epidemics.
-The Global Fund mobilises and invests nearly US$4 billion a year to support programs run by local experts in countries and communities most in need.
-The prevalence of TB, HIV/AIDS and malaria in our region affects Australia’s national interest both directly, through the immediate health risks to our citizens, and indirectly, through the loss of economic opportunities.
+The prevalence of HIV/AIDS, TB and malaria in our region affects Australia’s national interest both directly, through the immediate health risks to our citizens, and indirectly, through the loss of economic opportunities.

 Further information on the Global Fund.